bixb922/freezefs/README.md

 With the --on-import=extract option, the folder is not mounted but copied to the file system at

 ### --on-import=extract with --overwrite=never
 When extracting, each file that exists will be skipped.
 Only non-existing files will be extracted.
+Existing files will be never overwritten.

 ### --on-import=extract with --overwrite=always
-When extracting, existing files will be overwritten.
+When extracting, existing files will be always overwritten.

 ### freezefs  --target